-- Major repairs including welding and grinding equipment must NOT be carried out in the pit lane.
-The pit lane includes a team's tent adjacent to the track. - These repairs must be carried out in the vicinity of the repair container.
+• Major repairs including welding and grinding equipment must NOT be carried out in the pit lane.
+The pit lane includes a team's tent adjacent to the track.

 9.7 Removal of Components

 - Redundant, superfluous and/or damaged components of substantial mass (i.e. greater than 0.5 kg) may not be removed from a vehicle except with the permission of the Clerk of Course. - At the discretion of the Clerk of Course, the vehicle may be required to carry ballast. - Teams may not substitute or replace power sources or strip the vehicle below its starting weight after the commencement of the event.